-schemic heart disease (coronary heart disease) continues to be a leading cause of morbidity and mortality in most developed countries and many developing countries.
-While its incidence is decreasing in Europe and United States, it is steeply increasing in Africa and to some extent in Asia20.
-Coronary heart disease (CHD) is definite when there is stenosis in any proximal or middle coronary artery of major branch greater than fifty percent of equal or diameter15.
+Ischemic heart disease (coronary heart disease) continues to be a leading cause of morbidity and mortality in most developed countries and many developing countries.
+While its incidence is decreasing in Europe and United States, it is steeply increasing in Africa and to some extent in Asia25.
+Coronary heart disease (CHD) is definite when there is stenosis in any proximal or middle coronary artery of major branch equal or greater than fifty percent of diameter18.